AlexGustafsson/compdec/README.md

 docker build -t compdec .
 ```

-Now you may the script natively or via Docker:
+Now you may use the tool natively or via Docker:

 ```sh
 # Docker